 If you worked in an office, you’d come to the end of the day, put on your coat and get in your car and head home.
 Work is done.
 You’ve signalled to your body and mind and everyone you work with that you’ve put in a good day’s effort, gotten a day’s worth of results and it’s over.
 You’ll be back tomorrow, of course.
 But until you have to hop back on the treadmill, it’s over and you can chill.

-You’ve got hobbies.
-People you want to spend time with.
+You’ve got hobbies such as working out for fitness or you have people you want to spend time with.
 Things in your life that have nothing to do with your job.
 Me too.
 It’s vital in our lives to make time for “me stuff”.
-But so many people start to blur the line when they work at home.
+But so many people start to blur the line when they work from home.

 I’ve heard a lot of odd advice about physical distancing and visual compartmentalization to help with this but none of that (and we’ll get to that in a minute) has anything to do with it.
 It’s about time.